ArthurMalajyan/ARM-Corpus/README.md

 |Train   | 7202         |9364    |13609                    |
 |Test    | 1899         |1855    |1899                     |

 In some cases, all punctuation marks have been removed to understand how punctuation affects the efficiency of the model.
-Using the created corpuses, fine-tuning was made fine-tuning.
+Using the created corpuses, fine-tuning was made.

 |Train|Paraphraser.ru test | Our test | Our test without punctuation|
 |  :---: |     :---:    | :---:  |          :---:          |